ArpitTheAnalyst/RHCrypto/README.md

 ### HOW TO USE IT ?

-RHCrypto is as easy as login to github...
+RHCrypto is as easy as logging inn to github...

 ## Installation and Running
 ```